mohamedahmed-cloud/Sql/README.md

 select emp_id,first_name ,branch_name from employee
 left join branch  on emp_id=mgr_id;

--- all the manager in in the manager table will appear -- right join select emp_id,first_name ,branch_name from employee right join branch  on emp_id=mgr_id;
+-- all the manager in the manager table will appear
+-- right join
+select emp_id,first_name ,branch_name from employee
+right join branch  on emp_id=mgr_id;